On two-dimensional steady compactly supported Euler flows with constant vorticity: Introduction and main results

 \section{Introduction and main results}

-We first consider two-dimensional steady incompressible Euler equations with vorticity, which is known as the water waves problem \cite[(2.1)-(2.2)]{ConstantinSV}.
-In such problem, the fluid domain $\Omega$ is bounded by a fixed boundary $\mathcal{B}$ and a free sufficiently smooth non-self-intersecting curve
+In this paper, we consider the two-dimensional steady incompressible Euler equations with vorticity, which are known as the water waves problem \cite[(2.1)--(2.2)]{ConstantinSV}.
+In this setting, the fluid domain \(\Omega\) is bounded by a fixed boundary \(\mathcal{B}\) and a free, sufficiently smooth, non-self-intersecting curve